resir014/resir014.github.io/about.md

 ## About this website

-This Jekyll website, hosted on [GitHub Pages](https://pages.github.com/) uses a heavily-modified version of [Poole](http://getpoole.com/) and is developed on a mid-range laptop I basically use everyday, from doing university works, to playing games.
+This [Jekyll](https://jekyllrb.com/) website, hosted on [GitHub Pages](https://pages.github.com/) uses a heavily-modified version of [Poole](http://getpoole.com/) and is developed on a mid-range laptop I basically use everyday, from doing university works, to playing games.
+The source code is available [here](https://github.com/resir014/resir014.github.io).

 The [Poole theme](http://getpoole.com/) is &copy; Mark Otto, licensed under [MIT](https://github.com/poole/poole/blob/master/LICENSE.md).